PFans-201/Book_rec_system/db/mongodb_schema.md

 - `has_preferences`: Flag indicating if preferences computed

 **preferences:**
+> Note: These fields were determined based on historical ratings, but in reality, they could be determined by the users, though an interactive questionnaire or preference selection interface.
 - `pref_pub_year`: Most frequently rated publication year
 - `pref_root_genres`: Top-level genres user prefers (array)
 - `pref_subgenres`: Specific genres user prefers (array)